why I juice cleanse (& it has nothing to do with losing weight)

-TRICK: since the Chocolate Mylk is very sweet, I added 1 scoop of hemp protein powder, a scoop of ground flaxseed meal to bulk it up, some sea salt to cut the sweetness, cinnamon, and turmeric. last time I added cayenne for an extra kick, but I decided to omit it this time.
+ProTip: Since the Chocolate Mylk is very sweet, I added 1 scoop of hemp protein powder, a scoop of ground flaxseed meal to bulk it up, some sea salt to cut the sweetness, cinnamon, and turmeric.
+Last time I added cayenne for an extra kick, but I decided to omit it this time.

 I contemplated giving up and eating, but honestly nothing other than steak and potatoes (which I didn't have) sounded appetizing.

-took a long lunch hour and caught up with my fellow co-ops; met up with a friend from Spoon University at Life Alive after work; spent the night in with my roommate and the adorable dog she's dog-sitting watching Orange is the New Black; treated myself to a slice of gluten free toast topped with homemade "nutella" (recipe up soon!), dark chocolate, and cashew butter (it came in a cute packet that I found at my local co-op); took it easy on the workouts; spent time in the library and in coffeeshops doing what I love; and treated myself to a facial because my skin's been reflecting my busy life.
+Took a long lunch hour and caught up with my fellow co-ops; met up with a friend from Spoon University at Life Alive after work; spent the night in with my roommate and the adorable dog she's dog-sitting watching Orange is the New Black; treated myself to a slice of gluten free toast topped with homemade "Nutella", dark chocolate, and cashew butter (it came in a cute packet that I found at my local co-op); took it easy on the workouts; spent time in the library and in coffeeshops doing what I love; and treated myself to a facial because my skin's been reflecting my busy life.

-honestly wish the weekend was a lilllll bit longer but I'm 100% pumped to go back to work! so #blessed to have a co-op that I love.
+Honestly, I wish the weekend was a lilllll bit longer but I'm 100% pumped to go back to work!
+So blessed to have a co-op that I love.

-- use the times as guidelines, not rules. if you're starving at 3pm but your juice says to drink it at 4pm, just drink it. but make sure to drink slowly (this goes for all juices though).
+- Use the times as guidelines, not rules.
+If you're starving at 3pm but your juice says to drink it at 4pm, just drink it.
+Make sure to drink slowly (this goes for all juices though).

-- know the different between dangerously hungry and fake hungry.
-I personally never feel like I'm starving on cleanses. but each person is different. if you genuinely feel like you're going to pass out, eat. but eat raw foods and vegetables — if you've been cleansing for awhile, don't shock your body with heavy foods. example: a banana and raw almond butter
+- Know the different between dangerously hungry and fake hungry.
+I personally never feel like I'm starving on cleanses.
+But each person is different.
+If you genuinely feel like you're going to pass out, eat.
+Try raw foods and vegetables — if you've been cleansing for awhile, don't shock your body with heavy foods.
+Example: A banana and raw almond butter.